accurec/Funderr/README.md

 has passed, then the creator can withdraw contributions.
 If after deadline has passed and campaign has reached the goal, but the creator has not withdrawn within a month, the contributors can withdraw their funds - this will allow to prevent stale campaigns existence.

+The barebones frontend that can be used to explore all dApp functions can be found here: [FunderrFrontend](https://github.com/accurec/FunderrFrontend).
+It can be run with Live Server in VS Code.